fsprojects/SIMDArray/README.md

 let filteredElements = Array.Performance.fitlerLessThan 5 someArray
 let filteredElements = Array.Performance.fitlerSimplePredicate (fun x -> x*x < 100) someArray

+// The SIMDParallel module has parallelized versions of some of the SIMD operations

+let sum = Array.SIMDParallel.sum array
+let map = Array.SIMDParallel.map (fun x -> x*x) array

+// Two extensions are added to System.Threading.Tasks.Parallel, to enable Parallel.For loops
+// with a stride length efficiently.
+They also have much less overhead.
+You can use them to roll your own
+// parallel SIMD functions, or any parallel operation that needs a stride length > 1

+// Map each Vector in array and store it in result Parallel.ForStride 0 array.Length (Vector< ^T>.Count)
+        (fun i -> (vf (Vector< ^T>(array,i ))).CopyTo(result,i))

+// Sum the elements of array a Vector at a time, starting from 0 result : Vector< ^T> <- Parallel.ForStrideAggreagate 0 array.Length (Vector< ^T>.Count) Vector< ^T>(0)
+							(fun i acc -> acc + (Vector< ^T>(array,i)))
+							(fun x acc -> x + acc)  //combines the results from each task into a final Vector that is returned

 ```

 ## Notes